SChandra235/Election-/README.md

 # Election
-IT Project on Online Examination
+IT Project Practice on creating a Webpage to conduct a Election for the voters.